Art History

 Art History Main

-Undergraduate students majoring in Art History begin their course of study with a comprehensive survey of world art, with an emphasis on the history of European visual culture.
+Undergraduate students majoring in the BA in Art History begin their course of study with a comprehensive survey of world art, with an emphasis on the history of European visual culture.
 The first half of the survey investigates art from prehistoric times to the medieval era, while the second half of the survey covers European Renaissance to modern world art.

 Museum and arts administration internships at local museums and institutions are available for credit, but by application only.
-Interested students should first secure an internship position, then complete the department application form (click here), which is subject to approval by the art history faculty.
+Interested students should first secure an internship position, then complete the department application form (click here), which is subject to approval by art history faculty (Dr. Karen Mathews).
 In addition to completing their weekly duties, students are required keep a weekly journal of their activities, and then write a paper discussing their internship experience.
-Possible internship sites include The Bass, Coral Gables Museum, HistoryMiami Museum, ICA Miami, MOCA North Miami, Norton Museum of Art, PAMM, and The Wolfsonian, to name only a few.

 We look forward to teaching new and continuing students in each of our art history courses, and welcome majors and minors at any point in their academic careers!